-Student Name: \\\\\

-NBCOT Character Review Questionnaire

-To ensure that occupational therapy practitioners meet standards of professional conduct prior to entering the profession, all applicants for certification are required to provide information and documentation related to affirmative responses to character questions on the examination application.

-The character review consists of eight key questions:
+Student Name: NBCOT Character Review Questionnaire To ensure that occupational therapy practitioners meet standards of professional conduct prior to entering the profession, all applicants for certification are required to provide information and documentation related to affirmative responses to character questions on the examination application.
+The character review consists of eight key questions: 1a.

-1a.
 Have you ever been convicted of a felony?
-(NOTE: Applicants must answer affirmatively even if convictions have been pardoned, expunged, released, or sealed.)
+(NOTE: Applicants must answer affirmatively even if convictions have been pardoned, expunged, released, or sealed.) b.

-b.
 Do you currently have a felony charge or charges against you?

-- 2a.
-Have you ever had any professional license, registration, or certification denied, revoked, suspended, or subject to probationary conditions by a regulatory authority or certification board, including NBCOT®? - b.
+2a.
+Have you ever had any professional license, registration, or certification denied, revoked, suspended, or subject to probationary conditions by a regulatory authority or certification board, including NBCOT®? b.
 Do you currently have a professional license, registration, or certification under review for possible disciplinary action?
 3a.
-Have you ever been found by any court, administrative, or disciplinary proceeding to have committed negligence, malpractice, recklessness, or willful or intentional misconduct which resulted in harm to another?
+Have you ever been found by any court, administrative, or disciplinary proceeding to have committed negligence, malpractice, recklessness, or willful or intentional misconduct which resulted in harm to another? b.

-b.
 Do you currently have a charge(s) of negligence, malpractice, recklessness, or willful or intentional misconduct that resulted in harm to another against you?

 4a.
-Have you ever been suspended and/or expelled from a college or university?

-b.
-Are you currently under active investigation that could lead to being suspended and/or expelled from a college or university?

-- See more at: https://www.nbcot.org/en/Students/Services

-I \\\\\\attest that I have truthfully answered all of the above statements and accurately reflected my conduct.
-I understand that any falsification, omission, or concealment of information may result in dismissal from the MSU OT Program and/or an inability to sit for the NBCOT exam.
+Have you ever been s suspended and/or exp elled from a college or university? b.
+Are you currently und expelled from a coll n that could lead to being suspended and/or or concealment of information attest that I have eflected my conduct.
+I on may result in dismis e truthfully answered all of the above understand that any falsification, omission, ssal from the MSU OT Program and/or an inability to sit for the NBCOT exam.
+Student Signature Date Print Name l, , have carefully and completely read, and understand the MSU OT Progran Handbook, Fieldwork Manual, and Clinic Manual, and have had all my questions satisfactoril answered.
+I understand that by my signature, I agree to abi de by all terms, policies, and proced ures contained therein.
+Student Signature Date Print Name